 Today I had my friend Norio over to help me out a bit on the project.
-After a few hours of catching up and some good bbq we spend some time in the shop.
+After a few hours of catching up and some good bbq we spent some time in the shop.
 No pictures tonight, but we got the final wing skins dimpled and nearly ready to install.
 Left to do is a bit more edge finishing and then riveting.

 Yesterday I had the rare day where I could get away and get into the garage.
 After spending about 5 minutes looking at everything I realized I needed to spend the day cleaning the shop before attempting to do any work on the fuselage.